 SomoS is on the 1st floor of corner building in the Kreuzberg neighborhood of Berlin.
 It is a large space flooded with soft natural light and a relaxing gathering room with bar in the back.
 The show on August 2, 2014 featured artists from 1st, 2nd, and graduating MFA classes, as well as, work from artists represented by tète gallery in the Prenzlauer Berg neighborhood.
 Putting work in the show was optional for students and were were asked to bring simple, fun works.
 First year students were told about the show shortly before it happened, so our work was either made in Berlin or was work that had already been brought for presentations at school.
 Considering how impromptu it was, I think it turned rather well!
 Sadly, I did not get images of all the work in the show, but this is a sample.

-Andrea sent postcards to participants who had previously expressed interest in her community dance project.
+Andrea Spaziani sent postcards to participants who had previously expressed interest in her community dance project.
 Each card had a one sentence description of a type of dance that could be performed.
 During the course of the opening at SomoS gallery in Berlin this summer, she performed her own versions of each instruction.
-Here is a short clip illustrating one example. https://vimeo.com/106878394

-Attendees were treated to a live performance by Transart advisor, Lynn Book, of the Dada vocal sound piece Ursonate (primeval sonata) written and developed by Kurt Schwitter between 1922 and 1932.
+To end the night, attendees were treated to a live performance by Transart advisor, Lynn Book, of the Dada vocal sound piece Ursonate (primeval sonata) written and developed by Kurt Schwitter between 1922 and 1932.
 The poem was a favorite of Transart Institute co-founder, Klaus Knoll, who suddenly fell ill earlier this year and passed away just before the summer residency began.
-Book honored his memory by flawlessly guiding us through sublime and comical terrains.
-I was captivated throughout the journey.
-To see an excerpt, visit: https://vimeo.com/106879231
+Book honored his memory by flawlessly guiding us through sublime and sometimes comical soundscape.

-During the Transart Institute MFA Summer Residency in Berlin, we were given insight into the art world there by going on a gallery tour on July 26th.
+During the Transart Institute MFA Summer Residency in Berlin, we were given insight into the art world there by going on a gallery and studio tour on July 26th.
 The tour was organized by the school’s Initiatives Coordinator, kate hers RHEE.
 This was an excellent way to begin the program.
 Most Berlin galleries set up at the major art fairs such as Cologne, Miami, Basel, and Hong Kong.
-Feel free to report to me any errors in this post.
 All images copyright © 2014 by Stephanie Reid.

 Gallery Stop 1: Esther Schipper